August 1, 2025: Be part of the conversation.

 Registration opening early May 2025.

-2025 Speakers and Talk Descriptions
+2025 Speakers

 In this time of profound uncertainty, relationships are the anchor that facilitate one's sense of security.
-Through an exploration of our relationship with the institutional to the interpersonal, this talk will explore the ways the notion of complimentary trauma is a generative concept that describes the institutional, interpersonal and intrapsychic cycles of retraumatization in relationships.
+Through an exploration of our relationship with the institutional to the interpersonal, this talk will explore the ways the notion of complementary trauma is a generative concept that describes the institutional, interpersonal and intrapsychic cycles of retraumatization in relationships.

 This concept also articulates the magnitude of the systemic trauma some are experiencing in the present.
-We will use this framework to explore the ways complimentary traumas manifest in the uncertainty of relationships across institutions and people.
+We will use this framework to explore the ways complementary traumas manifest in the uncertainty of relationships across institutions and people.
 This will be explored through an engagement of institutional, interpersonal, and community interventions.
 This talk will draw on Black feminist thought, psychodynamic theories, and relational cultural theory to explore the intricacies of relationality.
 This new conceptual framework will be introduced as a tool to access change in social work practice.

-Representative Lydia Crafts, BA ’05, LCSW, serves as a state representative in the Maine Legislature, where she chairs the Joint Standing Committee on Transportation.
+Representative Lydia Crafts, A.B. ’05, LCSW, serves as a state representative in the Maine Legislature, where she chairs the Joint Standing Committee on Transportation.
 She represents four small towns and the beautiful island of Monhegan in Midcoast Maine.

 Rep. Crafts grew up in Belfast, where she learned that being from Maine meant needing to be a thoughtful problem-solver, a strong collaborator, and a champion for justice.
 She also learned the importance of hard work, dedication, and commitment to the community.
 These beliefs informed how she chose her profession, how she’s raising her two daughters, and her approach to public service.
 Rep. Crafts earned her bachelor's degree from Smith College and her master's in social work from the University of Maine.
 In addition to her work in the legislature, Rep. Crafts is a clinical social worker with a private practice, where she works with children and adults.